Ramesses III: Accession

-Ramesses III is believed to have reigned from March 1186 to April 1155 BC.
+Ramesses III is believed to have reigned from March 1185 to April 1154 BC.
 This is based on his known accession date of I Shemu day 26 and his death on Year 32 III Shemu day 15.
 Some scholars estimate a reign of 31 years, 1 month and 19 days.
 Alternative dates for his reign are 1187–1156 BC.

 In a description of his coronation from Medinet Habu, four doves were said to be "dispatched to the four corners of the horizon to confirm that the living Horus, Ramses III, is (still) in possession of his throne, that the order of Maat prevails in the cosmos and society".

 Tenure of constant war

 Ramses III offering incense, wall painting in KV11.

-During his long tenure in the midst of the surrounding political chaos of the Late Bronze Age collapse, Egypt was beset by foreign invaders (including the so-called Sea Peoples and the Libyans) and experienced the beginnings of increasing economic difficulties and internal strife which would eventually lead to the collapse of the Twentieth Dynasty.
+During his long tenure in the midst of the surrounding political chaos of the Late Bronze Age collapse, Egypt was beset by foreign invaders (including the so-called Sea Peoples and the Libyans) and experienced the beginnings of increasing economic difficulties and internal strife which eventually led to the collapse of the Twentieth Dynasty.

 In Year 8 of his reign, the Sea Peoples, including Peleset, Denyen, Shardana, Meshwesh of the sea, and Tjekker, invaded Egypt by land and sea.
 Ramesses III defeated them in two great land and sea battles.
 First, he defeated them on land in the Battle of Djahy on the Egyptian Empire's easternmost frontier in Djahy or modern-day southern Lebanon.
 The second one was the Battle of the Delta, in which Ramesses enticed the Sea Peoples and their ships into the mouth of the Nile, where he had assembled a fleet in ambush.
 Although the Egyptians had a reputation as poor seamen, they fought tenaciously.
-Rameses lined the shores with ranks of archers who kept up a continuous volley of arrows into the enemy ships when they attempted to land on the banks of the Nile.
+Ramesses lined the shores with ranks of archers who kept up a continuous volley of arrows into the enemy ships when they attempted to land on the banks of the Nile.
 Then, the Egyptian navy attacked using grappling hooks to haul in the enemy ships.
 In the brutal hand-to-hand fighting which ensued, the Sea Peoples were utterly defeated.
 The Harris Papyrus states: